-After the end of armed conflict - A high proportion of the submunitions that are dispersed or released fail to detonate as intended, contaminating large areas with deadly explosive ordnance.
+After the end of armed conflict: A high proportion of the submunitions that are dispersed or released fail to detonate as intended, contaminating large areas with deadly explosive ordnance.
 These devices have killed or injured many thousands of civilians.
 Their presence makes farming and other essential activities hazardous.
 It also hinders the reconstruction and development of infrastructure - roads, railways and power plants.
 Children, intrigued by the shape and colour of submunitions, are often tempted to pick them up.
-The consequences of this are grim: death, serious injury, or disability.
+The consequences of this are grim: serious injury, disability or death.